jawj/zapatos-docs/src/index.md

 ### `SQLFragment`

-`SQLFragment` class instances are returned by the `sql` tagged template function (you're unlikely ever to contruct them directly with `new`).
+`SQLFragment<RunResult>` class instances are returned by the `sql` tagged template function (you're unlikely ever to contruct them directly with `new`).
 They take on the `RunResult` type variable from the `sql`  function.

-You can [interpolate them](#other-sql-template-strings) in other `sql` tagged template strings, or access/call the following properties on them:
+You can [interpolate them](#other-sql-template-strings) in other `sql` tagged template strings, or call/access the following properties on them:

 #### `async run(queryable: Queryable): Promise<RunResult>`

 The `run` function compiles, executes, and returns the transformed result of the query represented by this `SQLFragment`.
+The `awaited` return value is typed according to the `SQLFragment`'s `RunResult` type variable.

 Taking that one step at a a time:

 1. First, the `compile` function is called, recursively compiling this `SQLFragment` and its interpolated values into a `{ text: '', values: [] }` query that can be passed straight to the `pg` module.
+If a `queryListener` function [has been configured](#run-time-configuration), it is called with the query as its argument now.

 2. Next, the compiled SQL query is executed against the supplied `Queryable`, which is defined as either a `pg.Pool` instance or a subtype of `pg.PoolClient` (`TxnClient`) as provided by the [`transaction` helper function](#transactions).

 3. Finally, the result returned from `pg` is fed through this `SQLFragment`'s [`runResultTransform()`](#runresulttransform) function, whose default implementation simply returns the `rows` property of the result.

-The unwrapped return value is typed according to the `RunResult` type variable of this `SQLFragment`.
+If a `resultListener` function [has been configured](#run-time-configuration), it is called with the transformed result as its argument now.

 Examples of the `run` function are scattered throughout this documentation.